What are you looking for?

 If you have concerns about whether old vinyl flooring or wallpaper contains asbestos, please seek professional advice before removing it yourself.

-Cigarette Filters
+Cigarette filters

 Cigarette filters between the years of 1952 and 1956 were made by compressing blue asbestos fibres within crepe paper.
 Lorillard Tobacco advertised its ‘Kent’ cigarettes containing micronite asbestos filters as the ‘greatest health protection in history’.
-Each filter was about 30 percent asbestos, containing 10mg of crocidolite fibers.
+Each filter was about 30 percent asbestos, containing 10mg of crocidolite fibres.
 Today the brand is remembered for being one of the most dangerous types of cigarette ever manufactured.

-Talcum Powder
+Talcum powder

 A report released in December 2018 alleged that Johnson & Johnson knew that the talc in its raw and finished powders sometimes tested positive for small amounts of asbestos from at least 1971 into the early 2000s.
 The earliest mentions of tainted J&J talc came from a report dated 1957 produced by a consulting lab.
 Talc is mined in places where asbestos is co-occurring, and some talc companies are not taking adequate steps to refine the talc to remove the asbestos.